icysamon/TangoPlayer/README.md

 # TangoPlayer
-A dictionary imade by Godot, you should drag a txt which converted from mdx into the program.
+A dictionary made by Godot, you should drag a txt which converted from mdx into the program.
 ![](Picture.png)

 ## Paths